-2you can find the original paper here: https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000167 they computed whether the individual's MA was closer to the MAF of the test population, or the reference population.
-They then took a majority vote over all the DNA locations to determine whether the individual was in the GWAS data set (more MA's were closer to Test than Ref. population) or not.
-For this data set, with n=1,000 and with 100,000 DNA locations, this attack could identify whether individuals where in the NIH data set or not, with high accuracy.
+2you can find the original paper here: https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1000167 tion.
+They then took a majority vote over all the DNA locations to determine whether the individual was in the GWAS data set (more MA's were closer to test than reference population) or not.
+For this data set, with n = 1,000 and with 100,000 DNA locations, this attack could identify with high accuracy whether individuals where in the NIH data set or not.